icecc/icecream/README.md

     icecream](#cross-compiling-for-multiple-targets-in-the-same-environment-using-icecream)
 -   [How to combine icecream with ccache](#how-to-combine-icecream-with-ccache)
+-   [Using plugin aliases to rewrite remote plugin paths](#using-plugin-aliases-to-rewrite-remote-plugin-paths)
 -   [Debug output](#debug-output)
 -   [Some Numbers](#some-numbers)
 -   [What is the best environment for